-The following ailments do not necessarily need any specific treatment but the child should be well enough in thenselves to attend a session as they will be allowed to access all arreas, including outside, while they are at Little Oaks:
+The following ailments do not necessarily need any specific treatment but the child should be well enough in themselves to attend a session as they will be allowed to access all areas, including outside, while they are at Little Oaks:

 ‘Slapcheek’ – bright red cheeks, usually accompanied by a temperature;

-We can give medication (both prescribed and over the counter) to a child during the day, if it is in its original, prescribed, dated, container.
-You will be asked to fill in an authority for staff to administer the medication, for the duration of the treatment and sign to confirm that the medication has been given in the past with no adverse effect.
+We can give medication (both prescribed and over the counter) to a child during the day, if it is in its original, dated, container.
+You will be asked to fill in a form for staff to administer the medication for the duration of the treatment and sign to confirm that the medication has been given in the past with no adverse effect.

 A useful link is the ‘Information Service For Parents’ which you can sign up for, found through: https://www.nhs.uk/start4life/signups/new